Football in Skopje: Introduction

 FK Vardar is Skopje's most successful club.
 Other notable clubs are Rabotnički and Shkupi.

-Philip II Arena, Vardar's home ground is located in the centre of the city.
+Toše Proeski Arena, country's biggest stadium and FK Rabotnički's home ground is located in the centre of the city.
 It is also the home venue of the North Macedonia national football team.

 History

 The beginnings of football in Skopje date back to the early 20th century.
 The first match was played on April 20, 1909.
 It was the selection of the English army composed of the best players among the recruits, against Napredok of Skopje, Napredok won the match by the score of 2-0.
 At that place in sign of remembrance of the first soccer match played on the territory of Macedonia, a monument in the form of a soccer ball weighing about 250 pounds was erected.
 The monument was erected in 1979, to mark the anniversary of 70 years since the start of football in Macedonia.

-After 1909 many clubs have been formed, notably Gragjanski Skopje, Pobeda SKopje and SSK Skopje.
+After 1909 many clubs have been formed, notably Gragjanski Skopje, Pobeda Skopje and SSK Skopje.
 Since 1920 the clubs from Skopje had competed in the Yugoslav league system.
 First they were part of the Belgrade Football Subassociation (1920–1927), and later, in 1927, a separate Skoplje Football Subassociation was formed.
 The creation of the later made it considerably easier for Macedonian clubs to access Yugoslav First League and Gragjanski Skopje became usual participant during the late 1930s in the Yugoslav top tier.
 After the World War II two Skopje clubs, Pobeda and Makedonija, merged to form FK Vardar.
 Vardar became the most successful Macedonian football club, winning the Yugoslav First League in 1987.